Fundamental Groups of Hamming Graphs: General Hamming graphs , where .

 The second case is that the vertex before does not have a change in the same coordinate.
 The inductive hypothesis is the same, but in this case we have:

 In both cases, the final equation gives us a walk shorter than $W$ that contains a $C$, which we know is equivalent to $U_i$ by induction. \\ \end{proof}

-\begin{lemma} Let $W$ be a walk of length $n$ such that there is a change in the $i$th coordinate followed by a change in the $j$th coordinate, $j\neq i$.
+We present another technical lemma which allows us to rearrange when we have changes in coordinates between vertices in our walks. \begin{lemma} Let $W$ be a walk of length $n$ such that there is a change in the $i$th coordinate followed by a change in the $j$th coordinate, $j\neq i$.
 Then $W\simeq W'$ such that $W$ and $W'$ are the same, except that the change in $i$th coordinate follows the change in $j$th coordinate. \begin{proof} So for a walk $W$ consider:

 The second equivalence follows from a spider move.

 Note that $W'$ is identical to $W$ except for these 2 vertices, commuting the changes in coordinates $i$ and $j$. \end{proof}

 \end{lemma}